Jump to navigation links Jump to main content Jump to footer links

 To summarize, these are the biggest differences between QLED, UHD, and OLED TVs:

-• QLED technology uses an LED backlight to hit a screen of quantum dot particles that then supercharge the TV’s pixels for brightness and color beyond the standard quality seen in other LCD TVs.
+• QLED technology uses an LED backlight to hit a screen of quantum dot particles that then supercharge the TV’s pixels for brightness and color.

 • OLED technology removes the backlight in favor of LED pixels that emit their own vibrant light and colors independently.
 It does not use an LCD.